music-assistant/python-musicassistant-client/README.md

 # musicassistant-client
-Very basic client for connecting to Music Assistant over websockets and REST.
+Python client to connect to a Music Assistant (music-assistant.github.io) server.